SimeonHristov99/aoc_2021/README.md

-# aoc_2021
-Hold solutions for the Advent of Code 2021 edition.
+# Soltions for Advent of Code 2021

+Here you can find the solution for the [Advent of Code challenges](https://adventofcode.com/2021) in 2021.

+Feel free to contribute!
+Let's practice together!